R2Northstar/ModdingDocs/docs/source/guides/contributing.rst

 Including:

-- Issues with your knowledge or info dumps.
+- GitHub Issues containing any knowledge you want to share
 - Pull Requests with changes to the docs, even small ones

 **What do I need to know to contribute?**